 Connecting database with the tableau

 The connection can be made through the local file or to the server.
-While on the process, data can have Live Connection.
+While in the process, data can have a Live Connection.

 Here we use the database concept called joins with tables.
 We use joins when we make our initial data connection.
 Each table has a unique identifier that links the tables together.
 These identifiers are called as keys.